-In a single two-hour appointment, your dentist can extract an existing tooth (if required to accommodate an implant), insert an implant into your jaw and place a crown in position.
-The advantages of this one-day implant process alternative is to reduce the months-long traditional process to a single two-hour appointment.
+In a single two-hour appointment, your dentist can extract an existing tooth (if required to accommodate an implant), insert an implant into your jaw, and place a crown in position.
+The advantage of this one-day implant process alternative is to reduce the months-long traditional process to a single two-hour appointment.

 There is one important caveat read along with this brief introduction to the one-day implant process.
 The two-hour appointment described here will not be your first appointment.
 The imaging and treatment planning stages of the process will take place at prior appointments with your dentist in South Miami.
 While the implant and crown can be placed in a single appointment (compared to two appointments separated by several months in a traditional procedure), that will not be the only appointment you’ll have.
 The treatment planning stage using advanced imaging and simulation technologies is essential to a successful outcome.